Deltares/dfm_tools/README.rst

 - add foufiles, rstfiles? (partitioned but with different dimensions, should already partially work)
 - create overview tree of all functions, also add missing functions here
 - write documentation as comments and generate automatically
-- create testbank (keep example codelines) and setup auto-testing online (jarvis?): https://docs.pytest.org/en/latest/getting-started.html
+- improve testbank and arrange auto-testing online (jarvis?): https://docs.pytest.org/en/latest/getting-started.html
 - add comparable functions for sobek and Delft3D

 Related information